ads692/SER-502--R-Programming-Language/README.md

-This is an analysis of the programmming language R by Team 12.
+This is an analysis of the programming language R by Team 12.

 Contributors: